MichaIng/DietPi-Docs/docs/dietpi_sbc.md

         </thead>
         <tbody>
             <tr>
-                <td align="left"><a class="table" target="_blank" href=""><strong>Firefly RK3399</strong></a></td>
+                <td align="left"><a class="table" href=""><strong>Firefly RK3399</strong></a></td>
                 <td align="left">
-                   <strong>Download</strong>: <a target="_blank" href="https://dietpi.com/downloads/images/DietPi_FireflyRK3399-ARMv8-Buster.7z">DietPi image</a></li>
+                   <strong>Download</strong>: <a href="https://dietpi.com/downloads/images/DietPi_FireflyRK3399-ARMv8-Buster.7z">DietPi image</a></li>
                 </td>
             </tr>
         </tbody>
     </table>
 </div>

-## Sparky SBC
+## Allo Sparky SBC

 Sparky Single Board Computer (SBC) is a credit card-sized board that can be used as a standalone computer, in electronics projects, games, and also in many other applications.
 A true open hardware, community-supported embedded computer for developers and hobbyists.
 The Sparky SBC has all the functionality of a basic computer.
-For more details visit the [Allo Sparky SBC](https://www.allo.com/sparky/sparky-sbc.html) website.
+For more details visit the [**Allo Sparky SBC**](https://www.allo.com/sparky/sparky-sbc.html) website.

 <img src="../assets/images/dietpi-sparky-sbc.jpg" title="Sparky SBC" width="500" />